Remi-Gau/eCobidas/docs/23-long-term.md

 ### Improving default answers

-If some data is gathered about the content of the method section of a sample of articles in the litterature (see
+If some data is gathered about the content of the method section of a sample of articles in the literature (see
 [Carp, 2012](https://www.ncbi.nlm.nih.gov/pubmed/22796459) or the [eyetracking guidelines](https://psyarxiv.com/f6qcy/)), it should be possible to create or better organize list of response choices.
 It will take less time for users to tick a box rather than type something.
 Similarly we could decide to make the most common choices or the "better" option more prominent in a list of response options.

 ### Adding a help section for each item